15 Natural Yet Effective Skincare Recipes You Can Make at Home

 DIY skincare has never been easier.
 From face moisturisers to face masks, you can make your very own natural and effective skincare products using ingredients you have at home.
-Here are 15 easy DIY skincare recipes for refreshing, restoring and rehydrating your skin this spring.
+Here are 15 easy DIY skincare recipes for refreshing, restoring and re-hydrating your skin this summer.

 Strawberry Scrub and Face MaskStrawberries are rich in vitamin C and their seeds are natural exfoliators.
 Oats have anti-inflammatory properties and can be used by those with even the most sensitive skin.

 Mash strawberries well and stir in ground oats.
 Gently massage the mixture onto your face and then let sit 15 minutes.
 Remove the mask using a warm cloth.

 Avocado Oil Face MoisturiserCold-pressed avocado oil is rich in oleic acid, a monounsaturated fatty acid that is not only excellent for your health, but can smooth, repair and hydrate skin.
 Even those with oilier skin types can use a few drops of avocado oil to moisturise skin – once the oil absorbs it leaves the skin looking radiant and feeling nourished.

 •A few drops cold-pressed avocado oil

 Massage avocado oil directly onto skin after cleansing.

 Relaxing Rose Milk BathForget the bubble bath!
 Next time you need some rest and relaxation, whip up a delightful rose milk bath using hydrating coconut milk and restorative rose water.

 •Half cup coconut milk